 What’s my jam? is a research question and project fashioned after the children’s classic picture book “Are you my mother?”

-but instead, focussed on finding ones dance in a time of globalisation, cosmopolitanism and multiculturalism. (unavoidably dealing with integration, appropriation and the enculturated and acculturated body.)
+But instead, focussed on finding ones dance in a time of globalisation, cosmopolitanism and multiculturalism. (unavoidably dealing with integration, pluralism, appropriation, citizenship and enculturated and acculturated physicality.)

 Each page of the book would be an image of dancing, offered by the community of people who get together to do that dancing.
 I hope to understand more through meeting these groups, and I hope to more deeply meet them by dancing with them.

 Previous work that has led my to this project includes,

 A book that outlines a jam structure where people who don’t know the same dance can still feel danced and feel together in our multicultural, cosmopolitan cities.